- Admission Ticket

 - Candidates should bring several sharpened No. 2 or HB (soft lead) pencils and a good eraser.
 Pencils and erasers will not be available at the test center

-- Candidates are not allowed to bring reference materials, blank paper, note pads or language dictionaries into the test center.
+- Candidates are not allowed to bring reference materials, blank paper, notes or note pads or language dictionaries into the test center.

 - Candidates are not allowed to bring or use a calculator in the test center.

-- Candidates are not allowed to bring any type of communication devices (i.e. cell phones, PDAs, blackberries) into the test center.
+- Candidates are not allowed to bring any type of communication devices (i.e. cell phones, tablets, smart watches, mobile devices, etc.) into the test center.

 - Visitors are not permitted in the test center.